wochoa98/APCCASINO2019/README.md

  - Go Fish Table Minimum: There are three options, type 1 for a high buy in (1000+), type 2 for an average bet (500-1000) and type 3 for a low bet (<500)
  - Go Fish Vig: Just as with poker, the final ante has a percentage taken out by the casino.
 This should again be set between 0.03 to 0.1.

+## Known Bugs

+When running a simulation with a large amount of rounds, sometimes go fish will get stuck in a loop.
+We currently do not know the cause of this bug.

+The printout of proft percentage at the end is often incorrect.
+We currently do not know the cause of this bug.